 The EUT was subjected to a baseline operability checkout to verify system readiness.
-Upon completion, the EUT was placed in an environmental test chamber and was subjected to a 10-day humidity cycle in accordance with the 24-hour cycle values as shown in Table 4-2 below.
+Upon completion, the EUT was placed in an environmental test chamber and was subjected to a 10-day humidity cycle in accordance with the 24-hour cycle values.
+For a full description of the Humidity Test Data see the Hardware Report in Appendix A.2.